OBJECTIVES OF THE POLICY

 RESPONSIBILITIES UNDER THE GENERAL DATA PROTECTION REGULATION

-LAN3 Ltd is a data controller and/or data processor under the GDPR.
+LAN3 Ltd is a data controller and/or data processor under the UK GDPR.

 Anyone in managerial or supervisory roles throughout LAN3 Ltd are responsible for developing and encouraging good information handling practices within the organisation; responsibilities are set out in individual job descriptions.